maksik997/ThousandPictureComapre/README.md

 ## Notes:
 - Project build system: InteliJ Idea
 - Jdk version: 19
-- App doesn't check if images are corrupted.
-So be warned about that
+- ~~App doesn't check if images are corrupted.
+So be warned about that.~~ (Picture Comparer lib 0.3.3d)
+- Versions with d letter suffix are un-tested

 Author of the code: Maksymilian Strzelczak